 How to trade Stratis – step-by-step guide

-Of course, you won’t need a wallet if you’re only planning on trading.
-You’ll be predicting the value of your chosen cryptocurrency and not buying or exchanging it.
+You won’t need a wallet if you’re only planning on trading.
+You’ll be predicting the value of Stratis and not buying or exchanging it.

 Step 1.
 Find a broker